Statutory guidance

 You should contact the national curriculum assessments helpline on 0300 303 3013 if any boxes or test packs are unsealed or damaged on arrival.
 We may ask you to send a photograph of any damaged boxes or test packs.

-Do not open the test packs but use the delivery note, which will be found at the top of one of the boxes, to confirm:
+Do not open the test packs but use the delivery note, which you will find at the top of one of the boxes, to confirm:

-- you have all the stationery items, including the attendance register pack, script return bags, labels, and returning test scripts guidance
+• you have all the stationery items, including script return bags, labels and returning test scripts guidance

-When you have finished your checks, store all materials, including the attendance registers, in a locked cupboard.
+When you have finished your checks, store all materials securely, in a locked cupboard.
 Keep your annotated copy of the delivery note somewhere accessible, in the event you receive a monitoring visit.

-Headteachers must ensure the integrity, security and confidentiality of the KS2 test materials are maintained from the point they arrive in school until Friday 23 May.
+Headteachers must ensure the integrity, security and confidentiality of the KS2 test materials are maintained from the point they arrive in school or are downloaded from the NCA Portal until Friday 22 May.
+This is the school day after a KS2 test can be administered to pupils with an approved timetable variation application.

 Teachers and test administrators must not discuss the content of the test papers with anyone and must ensure content from the tests materials is not used to prepare pupils taking the tests.
-Specific content that could compromise a test must not be discussed, including on social media or online.
+Specific content that could compromise a test must not be discussed, including sharing with colleagues, online, on internal digital channels or on social media.

-All test materials, including English reading booklets and the attendance register, must be stored securely in a locked cupboard.
-If any test papers from an opened pack are unused, they must be stored securely and can be used for any subsequent administration of the test – for example, an approved timetable variation.
+All test materials must be stored securely in a locked cupboard.
+If any test papers from an opened pack are unused, they must be stored securely and can be used for any subsequent administration of the test, such as an approved timetable variation.

 KS2 test materials include:

-- stationery items, including attendance registers, test administration instructions, script return bags and labels
+• stationery items, including test administration instructions, script return bags and labels

 Practical advice for keeping materials secure

-- put the unopened materials and attendance register back into the original delivery box
+• put the unopened materials back into the original delivery box

 Split-site schools